Advancing Additive Manufacturing through Deep Learning: A Comprehensive Review of Current Progress and Future Challenges: Deep learning techniques in additive manufacturing applications

-\cite{Hertlein_Buskohl_Gillman_Vemaganti_Anand2021} used conditional generative adversarial network (cGAN) to capture the latent patterns in multiple similar TO runs which helps in predicting near-optimal designs without running from scratch each time.
-They included both mechanical and AM constraints in TO for the first time so that the designed shapes do not face any difficulties during manufacturing (\cite{Almasri_Danglade__Ababsa2022} and \cite{Almasri_Danglade__Ababsa_2023}).
-Motivated by the work of \cite{Hertlein_Buskohl_Gillman_Vemaganti_Anand2021}, \cite{Almasri_Danglade__Ababsa2022} proposed DL-AM-TO model where they integrated both mechanical and manufacturing constraints.
-Though both of \cite{Hertlein_Buskohl_Gillman_Vemaganti_Anand2021} and \cite{Almasri_Danglade__Ababsa2022} used GAN-based generative methods, their architectures were different.
-Later, \cite{Almasri_Danglade__Ababsa_2023} further improved the DL-AM-TO architecture by converting it from a regression-type problem to a classification-type problem which resulted in better performance.
-Furthermore, \cite{Iyer_Mirzendehdel__Robinson2021pato} incorporated the producibility constraint in the standard TO to deal with the issue of cracking resulted from the steeper thermal gradient portion.
-They introduced the crack issue through the maximum shear strain index (MSSI) that can be estimated in different locations of the part using an attention-aware deep CNN model.
-The model proved effective on a gas turbine component which ensured an optimal and crack-free design for printing.
+\textbf{Topology optimization (TO)} aims to determine the optimal material distribution within a predefined design domain, traditionally requiring computationally expensive FE simulations \citep{Ibhadode_Zhang__Toyserkani2023topology_Supplemenatary_article}.
+DL techniques are explored to circumvent this computational burden by identifying hidden patterns from multiple TO iterations \citep{Hertlein_Buskohl_Gillman_Vemaganti_Anand2021}, computing complex and computationally intensive indexes \citep{Iyer_Mirzendehdel__Robinson2021pato}, and incorporating both mechanical and geometrical constraints into TO formulations \citep{Hertlein_Buskohl_Gillman_Vemaganti_Anand2021, Almasri_Danglade__Ababsa2022, Almasri_Danglade__Ababsa_2023}.
+Among these, \cite{Hertlein_Buskohl_Gillman_Vemaganti_Anand2021} claimed to be the first article implementing DL that outperforms traditional TO in AM applications even with limited test cases. \cite{Hertlein_Buskohl_Gillman_Vemaganti_Anand2021} utilized a conditional generative adversarial network (cGAN) to capture latent patterns from multiple similar TO runs which helps in predicting near-optimal designs without running from scratch each time.
+They included both mechanical and AM constraints into TO for the first time, ensuring that designed shapes encountered no difficulties during manufacturing \citep{Almasri_Danglade__Ababsa2022, Almasri_Danglade__Ababsa_2023}.
+Motivated by the work of \cite{Hertlein_Buskohl_Gillman_Vemaganti_Anand2021}, \cite{Almasri_Danglade__Ababsa2022} proposed a DL-AM-TO model where they integrated both mechanical and manufacturing constraints.
+Though both \cite{Hertlein_Buskohl_Gillman_Vemaganti_Anand2021} and \cite{Almasri_Danglade__Ababsa2022} employed GAN-based generative methods, their architectures differed.
+Subsequently, \cite{Almasri_Danglade__Ababsa_2023} further improved the DL-AM-TO architecture by converting it from a regression-type to a classification-type problem, resulting in better performance.
+Additionally, \cite{Iyer_Mirzendehdel__Robinson2021pato} integrated producibility constraints into standard TO using an attention-aware deep CNN model to mitigate cracking caused by steep thermal gradients.